cloudmesh-community/fa18-523-60/paper/paper.md

   db.inventory.aggregate( [ { $unwind: { path: "$sizes" } } ] )
 ```

-The *$out* stage is used to write aggregation pipeline results
+The *out* stage is used to write aggregation pipeline results
 into a collection.
 This stage should be the last stage of a
 pipeline [@www-docs-mongodb].